Case: Doe v. Collins

 Case Summary

 This case challenged the Department of Veterans Affairs' (VA) termination of 12 civil servants at the Veterans Benefits Administration (VBA) Office of Equity Assurance (OEA) based on the VA's designation of OEA as a Diversity, Equity, Inclusion, and Accessibility (DEIA) office and the 12 civil servants as DEIA employees.
-These designations and firings resulted directly from—were carried out in purported compliance with—President Trump’s Executive Order 14151 (EO 14151) that directed elimination…
+These designations and firings resulted directly from—and were carried out in purported compliance with—President Trump’s Executive Order 14151 (EO 14151) that directed the eli…

 This case challenged the Department of Veterans Affairs' (VA) termination of 12 civil servants at the Veterans Benefits Administration (VBA) Office of Equity Assurance (OEA) based on the VA's designation of OEA as a Diversity, Equity, Inclusion, and Accessibility (DEIA) office and the 12 civil servants as DEIA employees.
-These designations and firings resulted directly from—were carried out in purported compliance with—President Trump’s Executive Order 14151 (EO 14151) that directed elimination of all DEIA-related offices and positions in the federal government.
-None of the 12 terminated employees were probationary employees and none had been subject to poor performance or misconduct complaints.
+These designations and firings resulted directly from—and were carried out in purported compliance with—President Trump’s Executive Order 14151 (EO 14151) that directed the elimination of all DEIA-related offices and positions in the federal government.
+None of the 12 terminated employees were probationary employees, and none had been subject to complaints of poor performance or misconduct.
 (To view the Clearinghouse's collection of civil service-related legal challenges to actions by the second Trump administration, click here.)

 On March 14, 2025, the 12 terminated employees filed this lawsuit under pseudonyms in the United States District Court for the District of Columbia.
 The plaintiffs sued the Secretary of Veterans Affairs under the Administrative Procedure Act (APA).
 Represented by the Law Office of David A. Branch & Associates, the plaintiffs claimed that the defendant’s conduct violated: the APA because it was arbitrary, capricious, and an abuse of discretion; the First Amendment because the terminations were based on the plaintiffs' perceived viewpoints about DEIA; Due Process under the Fifth Amendment because they were denied notice and a chance to challenge their designations and terminations; and Equal Protection because they were treated differently than employees in the OEA’s VA companion Office of Health Equity, on the basis of their perceived beliefs.